kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 5. Runs a single worker (`controller.Run(ctx, 1)`).
 There is no `ConcurrentSyncs` configuration knob; a request is a one-shot read-and-summarise, so one worker has been sufficient.
-Revisiting this is a Beta item if scale testing shows otherwise.
+Revisiting this is an Alpha 1.38 item if scale testing shows otherwise.

 #### One-time Processing